jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/melts.md

 slug: /development/melts
 ---

-Melts is a `Fluid Attacks` tool that has many functions for consulting and managing the resources that every group has.
-These functions allows us to
-download and upload
-a group's repository,
+Melts is the product
-securely read and edit a group's secrets, check certain important bits of information about a group, e.g., check if the group is active, if it has forces, the language of the group, the latest fingerprint for each of the group's repositories, among other functions.
+that allows to download End Users (Fluid Attacks customers) code repositories and a few other utilities that End Users (Fluid Attacks hackers) require now and them like checking if a group is active, if it has forces, its language, among other functions.

 ## Using Melts